DimitriPalmer22/Relapse-Code-Documentation/_temp/LD Meeting Notes.md

 	- In terms of the objects in the rooms, where props are in relation to each other should remain consistent between rooms.
 For example, if a bed has a dresser to the right of it in one room, then it should have a dresser to the right of it in all rooms.
 - Fire escape type shit

-### Dumb Stuff We Need
+### Dumb Stuff We Need to Fix
+- Start the player out slow, and once
 - Make the player slower
-- Change the player reticle
+- Change the UI reticle to the one Robert sent
-- Turn off the jump, sprint, dash
+- Turn off the jump, sprint, and dash
+- Make a sensitivity slider so Shbeeb doesn't constantly complain about the sensitivity